"Significant efficacy in reducing melanin content"

 by Susan Farshi et al. July 10th 2017.
 Journal of Dermatological Treatment.

-Background: Melasma is a difficult-to-treat hyperpigmentary disorder.
-Very few studies have been performed regarding the efficacy of cysteamine in the treatment of melasma.
+Background: Hyperpigmentation is a difficult to treat.
+Very few studies have been performed regarding the efficacy of cysteamine in the treatment of Hyperpigmentation.

-Objective: To determine the efficacy of cysteamine cream in the treatment of patients with epidermal melasma using Dermacatch® as a more accurate skin colorimetric measurement tool.
+Objective: To determine the efficacy of cysteamine cream in the treatment of patients with Hyperpigmentation using Dermacatch® as a more accurate skin colorimetric measurement tool.

 Methods: Participating patients (n = 40) received either placebo (n = 20) or cysteamine cream (n = 20) in a double-blind placebo controlled study.
 Cysteamine cream or placebo was applied on the lesions once a day at bedtime throughout the four-month study period.
 Treatment efficacy was determined through Dermacatch® and Mexameter® skin colorimetry, MASI scores, Investigator Global Assessments (IGAs), and patient questionnaires, all performed at baseline, 2-month, and 4-month examinations.